nodes777/aquadisplay/readme.md

 ## Bugs

-* Daily Bar Chart: If no auctions are closed with a specific fish type, that fish type is not represented on the x axis.
+* Daily Bar Chart: If no auctions are closed with a specific fish type, that fish type is not represented on the x axis and not in the drop down select.
 If there are closed auctions but none in that category were sold, then there is an x axis label with a bar height of 0.

 ## Attributions